JasselD/JasselNotes/DSA revision/*Sample questions.md

 - The asymptotic complexity (Big O) of radix sort is O(kn).
 What does k mean and what does n mean?
 	- K is the size of the array while n is the sample size

 - Does O(kn) always better than O(〖nlog〗_2⁡n) sorting?
-If there are 8 3 digits numbers needs to be sort, would you use radix sort?
-How about 8 4 digits numbers?
-How about 8 2 digits numbers?
+If there are 83 digits numbers needs to be sort, would you use radix sort?
+How about 84 digits numbers?
+How about 82 digits numbers?

 - What is the asymptotic complexity (Big O) of bin sort?
+	- O(K + n)